TumeloMafoko/Will-Filing-App/README.md

 # Will-Filing-App
 An app where one can update their Will &amp; last testament from the comfort of their own space and time.
 This app will simplify the process of signing a Will and will educate people who know very little about Wills &amp; last testaments.
+In countries where the idea of sighing Wills is not well renowned, the event of family disputes over the dead's belongings is a norm. implementing this app will allow a swift redirection of culture and instill a process whereby all actions are governed and binded by the law.